leadblacktech/shell_scripts/README.md

 # Basic Shell Scripting

-This project was create to practice shell scripting.
+This project was created to practice shell scripting.
 Originally I ran the scripts from the command-line.
 I created a yaml file to call the scripts in an ansible playbook.

 There is currently no use case for this repo.
 Its primarily a playground for leaning.
 Feel free to contribute, I'm always down to learn.